Jomik/screeps-server/README.md

 This spins up a server with a mongo and redis service beside it.
 Remember that `screepsmod-mongo` must be in the list of mods in your `config.yml`

-Copy the compose file and run `docker-compose up`.
+Copy the compose file and run `docker compose up`.
 You should see the services starting.
 You can now access your private screeps server on `http://localhost:21025`

 A lighter alternative without mongo and redis could look like this